Recovering individual-level spatial inference from aggregated binary data: Simulation Experiment

-When binary data are generated according to a BIPPP and then spatially aggregated, we expect to obtain asymptotically unbiased estimates in scenarios two, three, four, and five.
-However, in settings where $\mathrm{x}(\mathbf{s})= \mathrm{z}(\mathbf{s})$, we expect the parameters in the model from scenario five to be very weakly identifiable.
-Of the models proposed in this paper, we expect that the model for scenario two will have the highest efficiency and the fewest issues with identifiability among all settings covered by the experiment, followed by the models from scenarios three, four, and five.
-We provide detailed R code capable of reproducing the simulation experiment in the \texttt{simulation.R} file in the supporting information.
+When binary data are generated according to a BIPPP and then spatially aggregated, we expect to obtain unbiased estimates in scenarios two, three, four, and five.
+Of the proposed models based on the distributional results presented in Sections 2.1-2, we expect that the model for scenario two will have the highest relative efficiency among all settings covered by the experiment, followed by the models from scenarios three, four, and five.
+We expect the MSPE of the estimated intensity and probability surfaces to be smallest for the model in scenario two, followed by three, four, and five.
+We provide annotated R code capable of reproducing the simulation experiment in the \texttt{simulation.R} file in the supporting information.